 Unconditional acceptance and unending guidance goes a lot farther than a phonics lesson does.

 Oh I remember those days of struggle.
 We still struggle.
 The tools help dramatically.
 Tools only go so far.
 The heart behind the struggle needs guidance.
 Before I help her heart, I need to help mine.

 Knowing we aren’t alone helps.
 Organizations like SPED Homeschool provide a place to find answers and support.
-Organizations like True North provide classes through Thinking and Learning Center.
+The Thinking and Learning Center provides help as well as informational articles.
 Local homeschool groups have local, in real life support.

 Above all, pray.
 Pray for your heart, your child’s, and answers for the reading struggles.